alpinelinux/alpine-mksite/posts/Alpine-3.1.0-released.md

 - support for openvswitch
 - Xen 4.4
-- a release build for Rasberry PI (arm)
+- a release build for Rasberry PI (arm hardfloat)

 Some of the desktop applications that got upgraded and are available for v3.1: